 - Incremental costs of pay-per-click ads on Google and Facebook add up the cost of your marketing expenses.

-- Failing technology and long support calls mean your allotted budget for tech is more than always.
+- Broken technology and long support calls mean your allotted budget for tech is higher.

-That's why we've drafted up this Restaurant Budget Variance Template, so restaurant owners and managers can compare a planned budget to an actual budget and keep costs in control.
+To help, we drafted up this Restaurant Budget Variance Template so restaurant owners and managers can compare a planned budget to an actual budget and keep costs in control.

-Below, we go over some of the key areas restaurateurs tend to overspend compared to their projections (all of which are covered in the interactive template), as well as some suggestions for keeping your budget in check moving forward.
+We spoke to restaurant folk about their biggest budget beefs, an in this article, we look at the key where areas restaurateurs tend to overspend compared to their projections (all of which are covered in the interactive template), as well as suggestions for keeping your budget in check moving forward.

 Restaurant Marketing Budget